-- Contribution of £0.287m from the Strategic Investment Reserve to cover the costs of the Ex Service Personnel Mentoring in Schools. - Contribution of £0.304m from the Strategic Investment Reserves to cover the costs of promoting sustainable employment for young people. - Contribution of £0.060m from the Former CYP DFM General Reserve to fund risk assessment training and models and quality assurance, auditing and training costs. - Contribution of £0.050m from the Former Adults Directorate Grant Funded Reserve relating to North Lancashire Carers. - Contribution of £0.177m from the Transitional Reserve to cover the cost of approved apprentices and graduates programme.
+- Contribution of £0.287m from the Strategic Investment Reserve to cover the costs of the Ex Service Personnel Mentoring in Schools. - Contribution of £0.304m from the Strategic Investment Reserves to cover the costs of promoting sustainable employment for young people. - Contribution of £0.050m from the Former Adults Directorate Grant Funded Reserve relating to North Lancashire Carers. - Contribution of £0.177m from the Transitional Reserve to cover the cost of approved apprentices and graduates programme.